 Our message for AppSec engineers is simple; you're not in this alone!
 We have spent the last few months working on a new Role-based Access Management (RBAC) system founded on the concept of Teams.
 Cooperation between Application Security, DevOps, CloudOps engineers, and developers is key to conquering hardcoded secrets.
 With Teams, we decided to help you get everyone on board in the GitGuardian Internal Monitoring platform!

 This newly released feature enables you to map repositories to developers, giving them immediate access and ownership over their hardcoded secrets incidents.
 From your GitGuardian workspace, you can now create and manage an unlimited number of teams, define a perimeter of monitored repositories for each, and restrict member access and permissions for incidents within their perimeter.
+Dwayne McDaniel, Security Advocate at GitGuardian, put together this short demo for you to get the gist of this new feature.

 Teams will help you pull everyone involved closer to the process and unlock use cases like: